-- Experts predict that ransomware damage costs will rise to $11.5 billion this 2019 CyberSecurity Ventures, 2017)
+- Experts predict that ransomware damage costs will rise to $11.5 billion in 2019 CyberSecurity Ventures, 2017)

 Business communications used to be ruled by on-premise telephony.
 However, with the emergence and increasing use of the internet, we’ll see more companies opting for Voice Over Internet Protocol or VoIP instead of on-premise communication tools.

-Through VoIP, businesses can now accommodate calls on any device; it also paved the way for BYOD policies which allow agents to work remotely, increasing productivity.
+Through VoIP, businesses can accommodate calls on any device; it also paved the way for BYOD policies which allow agents to work remotely, increasing productivity.
 What’s more, it is much cheaper to maintain compared to traditional systems.
-In fact, there are VoIP systems for small businesses and big enterprises alike, so finding one that suits your budget and business size shouldn’t be a problem.
+There are VoIP systems for small businesses and big enterprises alike, so finding one that suits your budget and business size shouldn’t be a problem.

 - 61% of companies plan to switch to VoIP phone systems as soon as their current contract expires.
 (Business Communications Technology Insight Report, 2018)